SOFTINUX/Base/Readme.md

 If you prefer to use Visual Studio Code, you need these extensions:

-Verry recommended for this project
+Very recommended for this project

 - [Net Core Test Explorer](https://marketplace.visualstudio.com/items?itemName=formulahendry.dotnet-test-explorer)
 - [C#](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp)